asharma567/asharma567.github.io/_posts/2017-10-05-outlier-analysis-on-dating-app-data.md

 Typically, Analysts/Data Scientist are more interested in (1) Unless we just wanted cleanout Noise, which is also a common use case.

-### What to do with outliers?
+## What to do with outliers?
 Depends on the business focus but here are some general routes:

 1. remove outliers to strengthen our model and/or insights
 2. study them for insight e.g. fix a measuring error, motivate changes to the model, blog post of a special case, etc.
 3. fraud detection

-The techniques used for this dataset are as follows--
+The techniques used for this dataset are as follows --
 - Extreme value analysis
 - Information theory: PCA
 - Dependency variable error